 - badger (n.)

 - type of low, nocturnal, burrowing, carnivorous animal, 1520s, perhaps from bage "badge" (see badge) + reduced form of -ard "one who carries some action or possesses some quality," suffix related to Middle High German -hart "bold" (see -ard).
 If so, the central notion is the badge-like white blaze on the animal's forehead (as in French blaireau "badger," from Old French blarel, from bler "marked with a white spot;" also obsolete Middle English bauson "badger," from Old French bauzan, literally "black-and-white spotted").
 But blaze (n.2) was the usual word for this.

-An Old English name for the creature was the Celtic borrowing brock; also græg (Middle English grei, grey).
+Old English names for the creature were the Celtic borrowing brock; also græg (Middle English grei, grey).
 In American English, the nickname of inhabitants or natives of Wisconsin (1833).

 - badger (v.)